top of page

 With the tile eliminated, the raked masonry gripped nothing above, revealing a now unreciprocated material relationship - for a long time the cement-based adhesive had anchored the tiles while the stabilized tiles themselves protected and preserved the underlying structure.
 But now, as I looked, I felt a practical, architectural absence.
 There was necessary repair in progress, but also revelation, like looking at the innards of a stopped watch.
 And when I started to document the site with my camera, I was reminded of dermatoglyphics.

-I felt like I was documenting some liminal archaeological site, with some form of identity beneath - gesture, historical and architectural development, time, form and environment.
+I felt like I was documenting some liminal archaeological site, some form of identity beneath - gesture, historical and architectural development, time, form and environment.
 And all this mapped and exposed for so little time.
 The next day my dermatoglyphs were poured over with a fresh layer of remedial concrete and sealed with a new, greyer field of tile.
 I was glad to have taken photographs when I did.

 bottom of page